Bermuda Thanks Sir David Amess

 Sir David Amess was hailed as ‘one of Bermuda’s biggest cheerleaders’ by our Premier the Hon.
 E. David Burt JP MP, as the Premier laid a wreath to the MP in the House of Commons.

-The Southend West MP, who was killed last month, chaired the Britain-Bermuda All-Party Parliamentary Group All Party since its inception in 2015.
+The Southend West MP chaired the Britain-Bermuda All-Party Parliamentary Group All Party since its inception in 2015.

 Bermuda’s Premier, the Hon E. David Burt, JP, MP, paid tribute to Sir David ‘for ensuring Bermuda had a voice in the UK Parliament’.